 The tasks concerning the management of the internal audit unit includes the acceptance of the audit plan at the bank-group level, and the discussion of the report at the bank-group level of the audits performed by the internal audit units and of the performance of the audit tasks at the bank-group level.
-Additional agenda items include compliance with the provisions of the Credit Institutions Act, the situation in terms of implementation at group level of the Unified Internal Audit System and the further development of the system, a review of the implementation of the resolutions that close the audits performed by the authorities, a review of the volume and composition of the qualified receivables portfolio, changes in impairment and the risk provisioning obligations, report on compliance activity, etc.
+Additional agenda items include compliance with the provisions of the Credit Institutions Act, the situation in terms of implementation at group level of the Unified Internal Audit System and the further development of the system, a review of the volume and composition of the qualified receivables portfolio, changes in impairment and the risk provisioning obligations, report on compliance activity, etc.

-Determining the remuneration of the Board of Directors and the Supervisory Committee is in the competence of the Company's supreme body, the General Meeting.
+Determining the remuneration of the Board of Directors and the Supervisory Board is in the competence of the Company's supreme body, the General Meeting.
 The principles and frameworks of the long-term remuneration and incentives system for employees in senior positions are also determined by the General Meeting.
 Accordingly - on the basis of the provisions on remuneration policy set forth in the Credit Institutions Act, which complies with the relevant EU directives - the Bank's Annual General Meeting of 2011, in its resolution no. 9/2011, approved for the first time the principles and rules of the remuneration policy of the Bank and the Bank Group, and the Board of Directors issued the internal regulations and procedures necessary for their implementation, which documents have been amended several times in recent years by the Bank's General Meeting and Board of Directors, and, due to the statutory amendments made in 2014, by the Supervisory Board.
 With effect from 2014, the provisions of the Bank Group's Remuneration Policy are approved, implemented and reviewed by the Supervisory Board, while the Board of Directors is responsible for their monitoring.
-At the Annual General Meetings the Supervisory Board gives a briefing on the annual and medium-term objectives providing the basis for performance-based remuneration, and on their fulfilment.
+At the annual General Meetings the Remuneration Committee gives a briefing on the basic principles and broad terms and conditions of the remuneration policy, the annual and medium-term objectives providing the basis for performance-based remuneration, and on their fulfilment.